Skip to main content

 Integrating and Supporting Ukrainian Refugees and Disadvantaged Groups in Employment:

-Advisors offer personalized guidance, help with course attendance, social education, and CV preparation.
-They introduce the main tools for job searching in Iceland and liaise with economic operators on behalf of the refugees.
-Additionally, Vinnumálastofnun is responsible for providing housing facilities to refugees.
+Advisers offer personalised guidance, assist with course participation, social orientation, and CV preparation.
+They introduce the main tools for job searching in Iceland and liaise with employers on behalf of refugees.
+In addition, Vinnumálastofnun is responsible for providing housing facilities to refugees.

 Networking and Collaboration in Job Brokerage with the Tourism Industry: